gnachman/iterm2-website/source/_includes/documentation-tmux-integration.md

-iTerm2 is integrated with tmux.
-What does this mean?
+iTerm2 is integrated with tmux, allowing you to enjoy a native user interface with all the benefits of tmux's persistence.

 ### Introduction

 Normally, when you use tmux, multiple virtual windows are displayed in a single "physical" window.
 You can manipulate the environment by issuing commands to tmux.
 This poses a few problems:

-  * Some keystroke must be dedicated to tmux to enter its command mode (\^B, by default, which means moving the cursor to the left in emacs or an interactive shell becomes more difficult).
+  * Some keystroke must be dedicated to tmux to enter its command mode (&#94;B, by default, which means moving the cursor to the left in emacs or an interactive shell becomes more difficult).
   * You have to ssh to the remote host more than once to get more than one view of your tmux session's window.
   * You have to learn tmux commands.
   * To adjust split panes, you have to enable mouse reporting, even if you don't want it otherwise.